pkholland/mutantspider/examples/file_system/README.md

 accessed from any thread.
 But this comes with the cost of requiring that all data in this file system be replicated in RAM.
 So this is essentially a RAM-based file system that automatically persists all changes to the underlying html5fs file system (using a background thread).
-All data in this file system from previous visits to your web page will be loaded into RAM when the new visit starts, and will stay in RAM until the user exits or navigates away from your page.
+All data in this file system from previous visits to your web site will be loaded into RAM when the new visit starts, and will stay in RAM until the user exits or navigates away from your page.